-The eighth Sunday after Pentecost is of semi-double rite.
-The liturgical colour is green.
-The Gospel pericopes from St. Luke containin the parable about the unjust steward.
+The eighth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
+The Gospel pericopes from St. Luke contain the parable about the unjust steward.

-At Vespers yesterday the psalms of Saturday were sung.
+At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Alexius, St. Camillus of Lellis and St. Symphorosa and her Seven Sons.
-The Suffrage was omitted as were the Dominical preces at Compline due to the concurrent double feast.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Anacletus and of St. Bonaventure.
+The Suffrage of the Saints was not sung due to the concurrent double feast.
 At Compline the Dominical preces were omitted for the same reason.

 At Prime psalms 117, 118i & 118ii are sung, Quicumque is omitted as are the Dominical preces because of the double feast.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St Camillus, the third collect is of St. Symphorosa.
+The Gloria is sung, the second collect is of St. Bonaventure.
+There is no third collect.
 The Creed is sung and the preface is of the Blessed Trinity.

 Vespers are of the Sunday (Pss.
 109, 110, 111, 112 & 113) and the Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of the following feast of St. Vincent de Paul and of St. Camillus.
-Again the Suffrage of the Saints is omitted at Vespers and the Dominical preces not sung at Compline because of the occurring double feasts.
+After the collect of the Sunday commemorations are sung of the following feast of St. Henry and of St. Bonaventure.
+The Suffrage is omitted as are the Dominical preces at Compline due to the double feasts.

 In the 'liturgical books of 1962' there are no commemorations at Vespers.
 The feast of St. Anacletus has been abolished.
-Mattins is cut down to one nocturn of three lessons.
-There are no commemorations or Suffrage at Lauds.
+Mattins is cut down to a single nocturn of three lessons.
+There are no commemorations at Lauds.
 Mass has a single collect.
 At Vespers there are no commemorations.